ruuda/blog/posts/a-reasonable-configuration-language.md

 ## The future of RCL

-That day when I was fed up with HCL, and I ran `git init`,
-I didn’t expect to produce anything useful aside from entertaining myself for a few evenings.
+That day when I was fed up with HCL and I ran `git init`, I didn’t expect to produce anything useful aside from entertaining myself for a few evenings.
 Now six months later,